sp3c1/cmder-powerline-prompt/README.md

 I m not proficient LA dev, just hastly plugged some holes that i needed to plug.
 Probably there are ways to do it more efficient.
 At this point, I do not care.
  - Handling of NodeJs package.json
- - when in project directory, hides all the path to folder (it becomes like a home dir)
+ - when in project directory, hides all the path to folder (it becomes like a home dir) - based on git path and current path comparison
  - used some of the icomoon stuff, fill free to customize
  - stripped the `-> origin` from the git status check - by reordering